 Cyton Radios Programming Tutorial

-Note, you do not need to do any board programming if you want to use the Cyton and Dongle out-of-the-box.
-All OpenBCI boards ship already programmed, i.e. with firmware uploaded.
+You do not need to do any board programming if you want to use the Cyton and Dongle out of the box.
+All OpenBCI boards ship already programmed, i.e., with firmware uploaded.
 Email support@openbci.com before attempting to update or alter board firmware, or if you think there is an issue with your board.
 DO NOT attempt to upload firmware to your Cyton board or dongle unless specifically instructed to do so.

 If you're curious about how we do it, keep reading!
 If you want to start streaming EEG/EMG/ECG data right away, head over to Getting Started.
 Happy bio-sensing!